kathirMS/Project/README.md

 # Introduction

-This Shell Script code Merge the BaseProparties file  and Given child  Proparties  file Then Save in runtime.proparties file.
+This Shell Script code Merge the BaseProperties file  and Given child  Properties  file Then Save in runtime.properties file.

 ## Requirements
 1.vim editor